-Crane Institute of Sustainability, the nonprofit home of the Intentional Endowments Network (IEN), is committed to making diversity, equity, inclusion and justice (DEIJ) part of the culture and the strength of our organization and work.
+Crane Institute of Sustainability, the nonprofit home of the Intentional Endowments Network (IEN), is committed to making justice, equity, diversity, and inclusion (JEDI) part of the culture and the strength of our organization and work.
 We believe that diversity improves the creativity and problem solving of our organization and enhances the impact of our work.
 We strive to recognize, and help others recognize, the implicit biases we hold and how those affect our decision making and worldviews.
 We aim to be an anti-racist organization and to help breakdown the unjust systems to enable the development of more equitable and just systems in all facets of society including education, business, finance, governance, and civil society.

 We value cognitive diversity - the different ways that people think and communicate - and demographic diversity, as it relates to age, color, disability, ethnicity, family or marital status, gender identity or expression, language, national origin, physical and mental ability, political affiliation, race, religion, sexual orientation, socio-economic status, veteran status, and other characteristics that make our employees and constituents unique.